-My name is Vartika, I am nineteen years old; and despite the facts imposed on me by life, chance and experience, I cannot define who I am.
+My name is Vartika, I am twenty years old; and despite the facts imposed on me by life, chance and experience, I cannot define who I am.
 Definitions are meant to help you differentiate one from the other.
 I know I am different, and in all my differences, I am just like everyone else — like everyone else, I have my shortcomings, my fears, a dream to make it big, and corners that I recede to when I think too much of these things.
 I will gladly leave out that part on any form you ask me to fill out, because what use is it to define myself?
 Can we really contain a person in about 250 words, or even five hundred, when we are all made up of stories and thoughts which build up towards the infinite in every second of every moment in our lives?
 Am I — and will I ever be — what I define myself as?
 Is anyone really just what one person’s idea of them is?
 How about I refine myself, putting myself out there for the world to see, outside the confinement of text boxes and waiting blanks on paper?
 Defining myself I can never do, for definitions exclude the possibility of change, and I want to evolve.

 This is me watching myself evolve.
 This is me trying to make sense of that damned constant buzzing in my head.
 This is me trying to find myself beyond being just nineteen, beyond being a certain way or kind, beyond what I am told or assumed to be.
 I won’t be sorry if this ends up being more questions which you probably can’t answer right now than the answers I thought I’d met out about myself — life’s like that.